 All insurance carriers shall at all times maintain a current minimum policy holder rating of “A-” and a financial category rating of class VII by the A.M.
 Best Company.

-Contractor shall deliver to Owner certificates of insurance necessary to evidence the coverages required herein.
+Contractor shall deliver to Responsible Party certificates of insurance necessary to evidence the coverages required herein.

-To the extent permitted by applicable law, Contractor and its insurers agree to waive all rights against the Owner as respects any loss, damage, claims, suits or demands howsoever caused, that are covered, or should have been covered, by valid and collectible insurance, including any deductibles or self-insurance maintained thereunder.
-If necessary, Contractor shall endorse the required workers’ compensation insurance policies to permit waivers of subrogation in favor of Owner as required hereunder.
-With respect to workers’ compensation insurance only, Contractor agrees to hold harmless and indemnify Owner for any loss or expense incurred as a result of Contractor’s failure to obtain such waivers of subrogation from Contractor’s insurers.
+To the extent permitted by applicable law, Contractor and its insurers agree to waive all rights against the Responsible Party as respects any loss, damage, claims, suits or demands howsoever caused, that are covered, or should have been covered, by valid and collectible insurance, including any deductibles or self-insurance maintained thereunder.
+If necessary, Contractor shall endorse the required workers’ compensation insurance policies to permit waivers of subrogation in favor of Responsible Party as required hereunder.
+With respect to workers’ compensation insurance only, Contractor agrees to hold harmless and indemnify Responsible Party for any loss or expense incurred as a result of Contractor’s failure to obtain such waivers of subrogation from Contractor’s insurers.

 All insurance coverages applicable to the Premises shall remain in full force and effect to the conclusion of the Services and in accordance with any stipulated completed operations period.
-Such policies shall require the insurance carrier to give Owner at least thirty (30) days’ prior written notice before any cancellation, non-renewal, modification or reduction of insurance becomes effective (except in the event of non-payment of premium, in which case ten (10) days prior written notice shall be given).
-Should carrier be unwilling or unable to provide such notice, Contractor shall provide notice to Owner in accordance with this section.
+Such policies shall require the insurance carrier to give Responsible Party at least thirty (30) days’ prior written notice before any cancellation, non-renewal, modification or reduction of insurance becomes effective (except in the event of non-payment of premium, in which case ten (10) days prior written notice shall be given).
+Should carrier be unwilling or unable to provide such notice, Contractor shall provide notice to Responsible Party in accordance with this section.

-It is expressly agreed and understood that the insurance policies and limits required hereunder shall not limit the liability of Contractor under this Agreement, and that Owner makes no representation that these types or amounts of insurance are sufficient or adequate to protect Contractor’s interests or liabilities, but are merely minimums.
-Any coverage maintained by Contractor shall be primary and any insurance carried by Owner shall be secondary and non-contributory to that carried by Contractor.
+It is expressly agreed and understood that the insurance policies and limits required hereunder shall not limit the liability of Contractor under this Agreement, and that Responsible Party makes no representation that these types or amounts of insurance are sufficient or adequate to protect Contractor’s interests or liabilities, but are merely minimums.
+Any coverage maintained by Contractor shall be primary and any insurance carried by Responsible Party shall be secondary and non-contributory to that carried by Contractor.

 EXHIBIT B